 The theater experience from a spectator's point of view.
 All elements of making and performing a play are studied.
 Theater attendance at several plays is required.
 Students are required to pay their own admission to these plays.
-Fulfills Interpretive Studies requirement.

 ENGL 141 Introduction to Technical Theater